Apa, Lagos

-Apa is a historic community in Badagry division of Lagos State.
+Apa is a historic community in Badagry Division of Lagos State, Nigeria.
 It is one of the oldest settlements in Badagry.
 The community has an Oba, the Alapa of Apa.
 The majority of people from Apa are of Awori and Ogu heritage.

-Located Northwest of Badagry division, the settlement is bordered to the north by the Badagry creek and in the east by Badagry town and to the south are settlements close to the Atlantic.
+Located in the Northwest of Badagry Division, the settlement is bordered to the north by the Badagry creek and in the east by Badagry town and to the south are Ewe settlements close to the Atlantic.